 About Irish Bread Pudding:

 But that long rambling dissertation is just summed up by saying that my Mom had certain things she baked for certain occasions and she would sometimes, but not often, try something new.
 And I don’t think she’d ever thought to have made Irish Bread Pudding.
-Then for a while, I helped out with dinner when I could but pretty much took over a lot of the baking kind of recipes.
+Then for a while, I helped out with dinner when I could but pretty much took over a lot of the baking.
 And Irish Bread Pudding was one of the things I made…that is if it’s actually Irish.
 I’m still calling it that! 🙂

-This is a humble, farmhouse style Irish Bread Pudding.
-It’s nothing like the famous bread puddings that came out of New Orleans, big panfuls of dense, butter, rich bread pudding that’s sliced and served with sauce.
-Like my White Chocolate and Raspberry Bread Pudding – it has an Amaretto White Chocolate Sauce that’s to die for!
+This is a humble, farmhouse-style Irish Bread Pudding.
+It’s nothing like the famous New Orleans bread puddings, big panfuls of dense, custardy, rich bread pudding that’s sliced into squares and served with sauce, like my White Chocolate and Raspberry Bread Pudding.
+It has an Amaretto White Chocolate Sauce that’s to die for!
 This is more of a just make it if you have a little bread, especially if it’s a touch stale, pop it in the oven while dinner is cooking and everyone has a little sumpin’ sumpin’ sweet for dessert.
-It’s def not a big restaurant style dessert for company.
+It’s def not a big restaurant-style dessert for company.

 Making Irish Bread Pudding: